aryawork-com/metrix/README.md

 - 🧾 **Timestamped Entries with Notes**
   Add important context to every entry with custom notes and automatic timestamps.

+- 🧾 **Multi-Lingual**
+  Support English, and Hindi for now, more languages will be added soon.
+Contribution in language will be appreciated.

 - 📊 **Clean, Responsive Charts**
   Visualize trends and spot outliers with clear, responsive graphs.